Builder Pane

 To import your own object, select Custom Model.
 This will open the Attached Geometry field.
 Click on the file folder icon to select the .obj or .fbx file to import into Motive.

-To align an asset to a specific camera, select both the asset and the camera in the 3D ViewPort.
+To align an asset to a specific camera, select both the asset and the camera in the 3D Viewport.
 Click Camera in the Align to... field in the Modify tab.

 To align an asset to an existing Rigid Body, you must be in 2D edit mode.
 Click the Edit button at the bottom left and select EDIT 2D from the menu.

-The asset you wish to align must also be unsolved.
+The asset you wish to align must be unsolved.
 If necessary, right-click on the asset in the Assets pane and select Remove Solve from the context menu.

-Now that your asset is unsolved, select it in the 3D Viewport, then select the rigid body that you wish to align it to.
+Once the asset is unsolved, select it in the 3D Viewport, then select the rigid body that you wish to align it to.
 Once both assets are selected, click Rigid Body in the Align To... field.

 Step 1.